gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-25-a-model-citizen.markdown

 I ended a sentence with "already".
 I'm not American but I am "from the Internet" so my sentence structure is pretty globalised!
 More on "G11n" later...

 Right let's create a model.
-No, not like in Weird Science (even Lithium can't build people).
+No, not like in Weird Science (even Li3 can't build people).

 From the command line, go to the root of your project and type: